ghostdogpr/caliban/vuepress/docs/docs/gateway.md

   .graphql("reviews", uri"http://reviews:8080/graphql", reviewsSdl)
   .transform(
     SchemaTransformation.renameField("Product", "reviews", "customerReviews"),
-    SchemaTransformation.hideField("Product", "internalScore"),
+    SchemaTransformation.hideField("Product", "internalScore")
-    SchemaTransformation.renameEnumValue("ReviewStatus", "WAITING", "PENDING")
   )
 ```

 Clients use the new names, while the remote service continues to receive its original names.

-You can rename or hide types, fields, optional arguments, input fields, and enum values.
+You can rename types, fields, and arguments, or hide types, fields, optional arguments, and optional input fields.
+Enum values and input-field names are unchanged.
 Invalid or conflicting changes are reported when the gateway starts.

 ## Gateway limits and shutdown